 Even though I grew up in a Christian home, graduated from Christian college, and spent my entire life attending church, I am not one of those Christians who sails through stuff like this (maybe they’re like unicorns, because I’ve never met one either).
 Some days, to be perfectly frank, the best I can manage is hopeful agnosticism.
 Working through all of that is what this blog is about.

-The views expressed here are solely my own, are a work in process, will change over time, & don’t necessarily reflect views of any specific person (husband, kids, friends) or entity (employer, church, school) associated with me.
+And now for a disclaimer to protect the ones I care about: The views expressed here are solely my own, are a work in process, will change over time, and do not reflect the views of any specific person (husband, kids, friends) or entity (employer, church, school) associated with me.